|Family||Matsumi Kaze (mother), Jean Bellerose (father, deceased), Eilean (half-sister), Delilha Gelus (half-sister), Caligo (half-brother)|

 Giselle was originally born out of a plan of twisted revenge against Matsumi Kaze.
-Sangue, a survivor of the Soul Vampire cult which had previously been devastated twice by the sailor senshi, desired to destroy her for the deaths of his fellow creatures of the night.
+Sangue, a survivor of the Soul Vampire cult which had previously been devastated twice by the Sailor Senshi, desired to destroy her for the deaths of his fellow creatures of the night.
 To this end, he made a contract with an unknown power, a promise of two boons.

 Set up for a fall

-Giselle arrived at the Hotel through the Paris Door, her mission clear--to kill Matsumi for the death of her "father," Dimitri.
+Giselle arrived at The Hotel through the Paris Door, her mission clear--to kill Matsumi for the death of her "father," Dimitri.
 She went out into the city to look for her, not realizing the person she sought was right beneath her nose.
-Sangue saw it fit to messily slaughter the humans wherever Giselle had gone to frame her for the deaths.
+Sangue saw it fit to messily slaughter the Humans wherever Giselle had gone to frame her for the deaths.

-On realizing Matsumi's identity, she kidnapped her and spirited her away to a warehouse, fully prepared to murder her.
+On realizing Matsumi's identity, Giselle kidnapped her and spirited her away to a warehouse, fully prepared to murder her.
 However, when Matsumi proved to be nowhere near the monster Giselle was lead to believe, she faltered, and it was thanks to the intervention of several Hotel regulars that both Giselle and Matsumi were saved from Sangue's minions.